How to record an Action – My Dodging & Burning action

 A Photoshop action is a series of commands you can apply to an image or multiple images in a batch at a press of a button.
 You can create your own actions with the commands you use more often and in this video I will show you how to do just that.

-With actions you can do things like resizing images to a specific size automatically, add a watermark to a batch of images or add a frame to an image or a batch of images.
-So basically they are used to do repetitive tasks that you do more often but it does that automatically.
+With actions, you can do things like resizing images to a specific size automatically, add a watermark to a batch of images or add a frame to an image or a batch of images.
+So basically they are used to doing repetitive tasks that you do more often but it does that automatically.

-One task that I do very often is prepare a layer for dodging & burning.
-That tasks involves creating a new layer, changing its name, filling the layer with 50% Gray and changing the blend mode to Overlay.
+One task that I do very often, is prepare a layer for dodging & burning.
+That tasks involve creating a new layer, changing its name, filling the layer with 50% Gray and changing the blend mode to Overlay.